IBM/ignition/docs/user-guide/framework/bootstrap-components/infrastructure.md

 On receival of a CreateInfrastructureResponse, the InfrastructureService will inform the InfrastructureTaskMonitoringService that it should monitor the completion of the infrastructure creation, using the `infrastructure_id` and `request_id` on the response.

 The InfrastructureTaskMonitoringService will periodically, using the JobQueueService (see [job queue](./job_queue)), check if infrastructure has been created.
-It will do this by polling the `get_infrastructure_task` method of the `InfrastructureDriver`
+It will do this by polling the `get_infrastructure_task` method of the `InfrastructureDriver` (particular care should be taken raising Exceptions from this method, see the [errors](#errors) section of this document).

 Meanwhile, the InfrastructureService will return the `CreateInfrastructureResponse` to the InfrastructureApiService, so it may convert it to a HTTP response and return it to the original client.